opentable/otj-metrics/readme.md

 which your application is deployed, see [the internal DNS entries][3].

 The default is for it to be unset, and in this case, Graphite reporting will not occur.
+The library will log if this is the case.
+In addition, if the environment variables accompanying cluster deploymenet are not available, Graphite reporting will not occur.
+In this case too, the library will log.
+If you want to test in a non-deployed environment, you must mock the `$OT_ENV*` environment variables.
+See more on these in [the Java Services documentation][4].

-You may also customize it further with the following two configuration properties.
+You may also customize Graphite reporting further with the following two configuration properties.

     ot.graphite.graphite-port
     ot.graphite.reporting-period